 Implausible as it may have seemed at one point, this happened one fine evening and took the entire world by surprise.
+It was the day technology ditched us.
 That evening our phones, our lifelines, suddenly became useless.
 The three things our lives depend on, namely What’s App, Facebook and Instagram, abandoned us.
 A glitch that led to Facebook vanishing from the internet was the reason.
 It was like a bolt from the blue, totally unexpected and unbelievable for a while.
 It was something that had never happened before, so it wasn’t easy to wrap one’s head around it.
 And whether we want to accept it or not, our world kind of stopped when this happened.

 But did it really stop?